David McGill (footballer)

-David McGill (born 24 October 1981) is an Irish retired footballer.
+David McGill (born 24 October 1981) is an Irish retired footballer who played as a midfielder.

-Playing career

-Youth and college
+Early life and education

-McGill played his entire youth career from Under 8's and up with Manortown United.
-With Manortown, he won both league and cup titles as well as being named the Club Man of the Year while with the Under 16's.
+McGill played his entire youth career, from the Under 8s and up, with Manortown United.
+With Manortown, he won both league and cup titles and was named the Club Man of the Year while with the Under 16s.

-At Charlotte

 He eventually decided to attend college in the US, enrolling at the University of North Carolina at Charlotte in 2000.
 McGill made an instant impact with the Charlotte 49ers, appearing in 18 games, starting 17 of those.
-He scored 1 goal, assisted on 7 others, en route to score 9 points on the season.
+He scored 1 goal, and assisted on 7 others, en route to score 9 points on the season.
 His 7 assists lead the team.

-His second season with the team in 2001 wasn't as productive, with him playing in 20 games while only starting 14 of them.
-He scored 1 goal and had 3 assists for a total of 5 points.
+His second season with the team in 2001 wasn't as productive, with him playing in 20 games while only starting 14.
+He scored 1 goal and had 3 assists for 5 total points.
 His 3 assists were good enough to tie him for the team lead.

 With the 49ers, McGill scored 2 goals and 10 assists for 14 points.
-He was named to Conference USA's All Freshman Team in 2000 as well as being named to the Second Team All-Conference USA.
+He was named to Conference USA's All-Freshman Team in 2000 as well as being named to the Second Team All-Conference USA.
 In addition, he was the MVP of the 2000 Puma Classic.
 Following the completion of the 2001 season, McGill sought to transfer schools and left UNC Charlotte for UC Santa Barbara.

-At UC Santa Barbara

 McGill enrolled at the University of California, Santa Barbara for his junior year in 2002.
 With the UC Santa Barbara men's soccer team, McGill played in 21 games, starting 20 of them.
-He netted 3 times, assisted on 15 others for 21 points.
+He netted 3 times and assisted on 15 others for 21 points.
 He was named to the Second Team All-Big West Conference and his assist total was good for 5th in the nation and 2nd in the conference, trailing teammate Memo Arzate's 18.
-He also assisted on UC Santa Barbara's first ever NCAA post season goal when he passed to Rob Friend against the University of San Diego.
+He also assisted on UC Santa Barbara's first-ever NCAA postseason goal when he passed to Rob Friend against the University of San Diego.

-His second season was just as productive as the first, appearing in 18 games and starting 17 of them.
+His second season was just as productive as the first, appearing in 18 games and starting 17.
 He registered another 9 assists.
-The team, again, made the post season but lost to Cal in the 2nd Round.
+The team, again, made the postseason but lost to Cal in the 2nd Round.
 However, McGill's performances had professionals taking note.
 The Los Angeles Galaxy drafted him in the 2004 MLS SuperDraft.
 He went in the 4th round, 33rd overall.
 Despite the honour, McGill passed on Major League Soccer, instead opting to sign with Dublin City in his native Ireland.